sse87/angulareval/README.md

 npm install
 bower install
 ```
+- Run this command after the installation is done:
+'''
+grunt
+'''

 - Start the python server by opening a command prompt, navigate to the program directory and run:
 ```